khusmann/interlacer/README.md

 In addition to the introduction in `vignette("interlacer")` be sure to also check out:

-- `vignette("column-types")` to see how to handle variable-level missing reasons
+- `vignette("na-column-types")` to see how to handle variable-level missing reasons

 - `vignette("coded-data")` for some recipies for working with coded data (e.g. data produced by SPSS, SAS or Stata)